AS-kilta/metrodisplayclock/README.rst

 The analog clock on those old red Finnish metro station displays is driven by 12 V pulses with alternating polarity.
 One pulse turns the minute hand one step forward, and the hour hand is automatic.
-The required pulse duration is about 0.5 seconds.
+The required pulse duration is typically 0.5 seconds, but I'm using one second here because half is not always enough.
 Current draw of both the two coils is approximately 50 mA at 12 V.

 It's not possible to go backwards electrically, but there is a gear inside that can be turned manually.
 It's also okay to just grab the minute hand.